FermiDirak/instabotjs/README.md

 cd project-directory
-yarn install // downloads your dependencies mv config.example.js config.js // set up your config with the default touch .env // set up your environment variables
+yarn install // downloads your dependencies mv config.example.js config.js // set up your config with the default

-/* you will need to set you your .env with USERNAME='..' and PASSWORD='..' */
 ```

 To see if your instabot is working, try running it with `yarn start`